The use of homeopathy for alcoholism treatment is widespread. Dr. Samuel Hahnemann developed homeopathy in the late 1700s. But what is homeopathy?

 II.
 Substances Used

 Homeopathy is a system of treatment.
 It’s based on the theory that “like cures like.”
-Homeopaths treat patients by first identifying their symptoms.
-Then they then give them very highly diluted doses of substances.
+Homeopaths treat clients by first identifying their symptoms.
+Then they then give them very, very highly diluted doses of substances.
 Those substances, in large doses, would create the original symptoms.
 Hence, “like cures like.”

 Adherents believe that the weaker the dosage, the more powerful the effects.
 They also believe that vigorously shaking the solutions increase their power.

 Homeopathy for alcoholism and other conditions is popular.
-Especially so in Europe.
+Especially in Europe.

 Homeopaths tailor their treatment to the individual alcoholic.
 For example, Drs.
-Robert Ullman and Judyth Reichenberg-Ullman report the following.
+Robert Ullman and Judyth Reichenberg report the following.

 “Sulphur is prescribed frequently for the philosophical, reclusive type of individual who relies on alcohol or marijuana to access his stream of creative thoughts or as an escape.
 Drinkers needing Sulphur have a particular predilection for red wine.
 However they may also have a strong desire for beer.
 This may cause heartburn and belching.
 These people may drink on the sly.